 [04:38] Becoming a Significant Other

 Sarah started dating her husband Brian when he was a Senior.
 They went to the same university.
-A month later they started dating, he started studying for the MCAT.
+A month after they started dating, he started studying for the MCAT.
 In hindsight, she thought it wasn't the smartest decision.
 But she got to see the whole journey – taking the MCAT and applying to medical school through now.
 Brian is currently a second year emergency medicine resident in Philadelphia.

 [07:05] Good Communication and an Attitude of Postponement

 Sarah and her husband talked a lot.
 And over the course of the medical school, that was one of the fundamental keys to making it through each step.
 Unlike other processes of training, every year is something different.
 There's a new schedule, new goals to reach.
-So they talked through what it means to him to do well on the MCAT.
+So they talked through what it means for him to do well on the MCAT.
 She also tells him her concerns about getting to spend time together.
 She wants to feel validated by him that it's still important that they get to spend time together.
 And having that dialogue and re-negotiating over the last seven years, over and over again what their relationship is going to look like.

 [09:40] How Much Say Do You Have in the Decision-Making Process?

 At the time Brian was applying to medical school, they decided that their relationship was not far enough that she would have a say in where he applied.
 He basically made the decision based on his scores, grades, and where he's going to apply.
 So she played a supportive role.
-When he had his acceptances, she helped him what made the most sense for him, and infusing thoughts about what would make sense for them.
+When he had his acceptances, she helped him decide what made the most sense for him, and infusing thoughts about what would make sense for them.

 Sarah recommends to think about where is your relationship at the time that they apply.
 Also, have that conversation with your partner about whether you should have a say.
 If you're already married or in a very committed relationship, this could look different.